oyarushe/quickstart-aws-industrial-machine-connectivity/README.md

 ### Quickstart Bucket Preparation
 Next we need an S3 bucket to store all the Cloudformation artifacts that aren't simply inline'd into the template.
-Once it's created we should just copy the contents of the 'quickstart' folder into the bucket.
+Once it's created, we copy the 'quickstart' folder into the bucket.

 At this point, the contents of our Quickstart bucket should look something like this:
 ```